This week, the in-demand job is Heating, Refrigeration and Air Conditioning Mechanics, who are also licensed Gas fitters.

 An honest day’s work is required for this job, there’s some heaving lifting (some furnaces and boilers).
 That might be the challenging part for the younger generation- but my sons enjoying it.
 Honestly, I never thought in a million years he’d be interested in this, but it’s was his choice.

-What do you think is going to take to get other kids interested?
+What do you think it takes to get other young people interested?

 I think more hands-on learning like this in high schools.
 Show them what’s out there, show them what their future might hold.
 Kids don’t know what this is about- my son sure didn’t.
 All he knew was my dad works in heating and cooling trade.
 Now he sees it, and he’s really picked up a lot since he’s started.